PostHog/meta/requests-for-comments/2022-11-02-data-exploration.md

 ## Next steps for the backend

+Focus first on getting it working for Data Tables

 This is a gradual rollout.
 There will be no big rewrite.
 The steps below will also bring no visible changes on the frontend.

 1. Refactor the huge `FilterType` into `InsightTrendsFilter`, `InsightFunnelsFilter`, etc. It's still the same backend, just with cleaner queries (e.g. remove all `funnel*` fields for the trends filter).